Freda Jackson: Later career

 In July 1955, back at Northampton, she played the role she later listed as her favourite in Who's Who in the Theatre – Marguerite Gautier in The Lady of the Camellias.
 Later stage appearances included the Gypsy in Camino Real (Phoenix Theatre 1957), Duel of Angels (Apollo Theatre 1958), Mrs Hitchcock in Sergeant Musgrave's Dance (Royal Court Theatre 1959), Gunhild in John Gabriel Borkman (Mermaid Theatre 1961), the title role in Mother Courage (Bristol Old Vic 1961), Naked (Royal Court Theatre 1963), a 1967 tour of Arsenic and Old Lace, and Maria Helliwell in When We Are Married (Strand Theatre 1970).

 Her later films included Lewis Gilbert's The Good Die Young (1954) as Joan Collins' mother, George Cukor's Bhowani Junction (1956), Ralph Thomas' A Tale of Two Cities (1958), Terence Fisher's The Brides of Dracula (1960), Tony Richardson's Tom Jones (1963), two directed by Michael Winner (West 11, 1963, and The Jokers, 1967), Daniel Haller's Die, Monster, Die!
 (1965) as Boris Karloff's wife, and two featuring Ray Harryhausen creature effects: The Valley of Gwangi (1969) and Clash of the Titans (1981).
 Summarising her film career, David Quinlan wrote that she "created some memorably grim portraits ... fewer than one would have liked, but she was really too ferocious for supporting roles."

 Personal life

-Jackson married artist Henry Bird in 1937; they lived at Hardingstone House, Northampton.
+Jackson married artist Henry Bird in 1937; according to Bird's obituary in The Times, "His first sight of her was her face, suspended halfway up the stage curtain, painted green as a witch in a production of Macbeth at the Royal Theatre, Northampton.
+With typical decisiveness he said: 'That's the woman for me.'"
+They lived at Hardingstone House, Northampton.
 Their son, Julian, initially a psychiatrist, became an actor in his 60s.

 Jackson died in 1990 at the age of 82.
 She was cremated at the Counties Crematorium, Northampton.